Exactly simulating stochastic chemical reaction networks in sub-constant time per reaction: Simulating with continuous time

 \begin{proof} The first term comes from the runtime of step \ref{step:step3continuous}, which is shown in \cref{lem:discrete-efficiency-final}.
-There are two relevant differences: first, $\sqrt n$ is replaced by $n_{\mathrm{min}}^p$, because this factor comes from the number of reactions that are batched, and \cref{alg:full-continuous-time-algorithm} only calls \cref{alg:discrete-time-single-batch} to simulate $n^p$ reactions at a time.
+There are two relevant differences from that lemma: first, $\sqrt n$ is replaced by $n_{\mathrm{min}}^p$.
+The change in exponent is because this factor comes from the number of reactions that are batched, and \cref{alg:full-continuous-time-algorithm} only calls \cref{alg:discrete-time-single-batch} to simulate $n^p$ reactions at a time. $n_{\mathrm{min}}$ is used so that the bound remains valid for every iteration.
 Second, up to half of the molecules in $\vc'$ might be $W$.
+This might cause passive reactions to be simulated more often.
+Because at most half of molecules are $W$ at the beginning of each batch, each molecule chosen as a reactant has probability at most $\frac 1 2$ of being $W$.
+Thus, for each chosen reaction, with probability $\Omega(2^{-\ord(\cC)})$ its reactants contain no $W$.
+Thus, the presence of $W$ cannot slow the simulation down by more than this factor, which we combine with the $q^{\ord(\cC)}$ term.

-This might cause passive reactions to be simulated more often, but each simulated reaction contains no $W$ in its reactants with probability $\Omega(2^{-\ord(\cC)})$, which is combined with the $q^{\ord(\cC)}$ term.
-The only other relevant cost in \cref{alg:full-continuous-time-algorithm} is step 2, which samples the hypoexponential distribution.
-To simulate $\ell$ reactions, \cref{alg:full-continuous-time-algorithm} must sample a hypoexponential distribution with $n^p$ rates (representing the time to run $n^p$ reactions) a total of $\frac \ell {n^p}$ times.
-We use adaptive rejection sampling, which allows us to obtain these $\frac \ell {n^p}$ samples in $\sqrt[3]{\frac \ell {n^p}}$ evaluations of the hypoexponential PDF.
-To evaluate the hypoexponential PDF for the first time, we must first compute the values $C_{i,n^p}$ given in \cref{eqn:hypoexponential}, which can be done in time $O(n^p)$ as shown in \cref{sec:sampling-hypoexponential}.
-Then, each subsequent evaluation takes time $O(n^p)$ to compute and sum $n^p$ terms.
-It follows that this process takes time $n^p\cdot \sqrt[3]{\frac \ell {n^p}}$ for a given hypoexponential distribution.
-The process may need to sample from $\log(n_{\mathrm{max}})$ such distributions as molecular count changes. \end{proof}
+What remains to show is the second term.
+This term comes from step \ref{step:continuous-step-two}, which samples the hypoexponential distribution.
+To simulate $\ell$ reactions from a population size $n_0$, \cref{alg:full-continuous-time-algorithm} must sample a hypoexponential distribution with $n_0^p$ rates (representing the time to run $n_0^p$ reactions) a total of $\frac \ell {n_0^p}$ times.
+We use adaptive rejection sampling\cite{gilks1992adaptive}, which allows us to obtain these $\frac \ell {n_0^p}$ samples in $\sqrt[3]{\frac \ell {n_0^p}}$ evaluations of the hypoexponential PDF.
+To evaluate the hypoexponential PDF for the first time, we must first compute the values $C_{i,n_0^p}$ given in \cref{eqn:hypoexponential}, \opt{full}{which can be done in time $\tilde{O}(n_0^p)$ as shown in \cref{sec:sampling-hypoexponential}.} \opt{sub}{which can be done in time $\tilde{O}(n_0^p)$ as shown in \cref{sec:apx-proof-of-c-i-k}.} Then, each subsequent evaluation takes time $O(n_0^p)$ to compute and sum $n_0^p$ terms.
+It follows that this process takes time $n_0^p\cdot \sqrt[3]{\frac \ell {n_0^p}} = n_0^{2p/3}\ell^{1/3}$ for a given hypoexponential distribution.
+We use $n_{\mathrm{max}}$ for $n_0$ as a worst-case bound.